WorkTime – employee monitoring software

 Yes.
 It is worth noting that if work activities are performed on a personal device, the employee is accountable to the employer during designated working hours.
 The employer can restrict use during working hours if they wish to.
 If the employer does this type of monitoring, transparency is required, and measures should be taken to ensure that they do not interfere with their privacy.
 Brazil laws require the employer to properly inform the employee of what information they intend to collect and how they intend to use it.

 10. Is it legal to monitor employees’ personal computers?

 Yes, The answer is similar to the one above.
 If the employee performs work duties on a personal computer, monitoring such devices may serve a legitimate interest in protecting business information.
-However, if such monitoring also captures data relating to the employee’s private life, it is considered unlawful.
-Appropriate measures should be taken to distinguish between personal, and business use of the device, and policies should be created and communicated to the employees.
+However, it is considered unlawful if such monitoring also captures data relating to the employee’s private life.
+Appropriate measures should be taken to distinguish between personal and business use of the device, and policies should be created and communicated to the employees.

 11. Is it required to inform employees of the monitoring?

 Yes.
 Under Brazilian laws, prior notice of the monitoring is fundamental.
 Companies are required to inform their employees and discuss any monitoring process issues before monitoring.
 Employees must be aware of the monitoring, the purposes for which personal data are to be collected, and any other information necessary to ensure fair processing.

 12. Employee monitoring policy – mandatory or not?

 Yes.
 Companies must create appropriate documentation such as monitoring policies, handbooks, e.t.c that lay down clear rules for company property use.
 The data obtained through the monitoring tools must also be relevant, necessary, not excessive, and comply with the data protection standards.
 With a comprehensive and easily accessible workplace monitoring policy, employees will be aware of the monitoring.
 All these must be included in the policies: